robotical/docs.robotical.io/python/martypy.md

 {:.docsubitem#buzz_protection}

 `enable = True or False` boolean toggle for Buzz Protection on the Control board, which is a feature that tries to reduce steady-state buzzing from the motors when Marty isn't moving.
+This also makes the Robot *compliant*, so you can gently move the robot's joints (apart from the eyes) into a pose.